danielnilsson9/bbs-fw/README.md

 Connected to P121 on NEC MCU
 Connected to P0.6 on STC MCU

+### Throttle
+Only a connection between STC and NEC MCU.
+Not connected to actual throttle signal in any way.

+Connected to P150 on NEC MCU
+Connected to P2.0 on STC MCU.

 #### TOOL0
 Breakout to pad on PCB bottom side